bjmsong/flash_attention_inference/README.md

 ![prefill_seq_throughput](./performance/RTX3090/prefill_seq_throughput.png)

-#### Batch
+#### Batch Size
-When the Batch is small, the Flash Attention v2 performance is better.
-When the Batch is large, the performance of the two kernels is comparable.
+When the batch size is small, the Flash Attention v2 performance is better.
+When the batch size is large, the performance of the two kernels is comparable.
 - Batch Size: Batch Size
 - Seq Q: 128
 - Seq K: 128